libretime/libretime/docs/admin-manual/install/install-using-docker.md

 docker-compose run --rm api libretime-api migrate
 ```

-Finally, start the services, and check that they're running properly using the following commands:
+Finally, start the services, and check that they're running using the following commands:

 ```bash
 docker-compose up -d